|

 to keep his word and in revenge the ghost of the dragon made such a

-commotion at the doors of his palace that his two generals, Yu Che and
+commotion at the portals of his palace that his two generals, Yu Che

-Chhln Shu-pao volunteered to guard each doorway.
-The ghost of the dragon
+and Chhln Shu-pao volunteered to guard each doorway.
+The ghost of the

-was driven away from the front only to return and lay siege to the back
+dragon was driven away from the front only to return and lay siege to

-door which in turn was guarded by Wei Cheng, one of the Emperor's ministers,
+the back, which in turn was guarded by Wei Cheng, one of the Emperor's

-and the ghost eventually left.
-From then on pictures depicting the guardians
+The ghost eventually left, but from then on the guardians have been

-The Men-Shen had their origins from an earlier couple,
+The origins of the Men-Shen were derived from an earlier couple, Shen

 out of Hell and haunting the living.